Toad in the Hole

 Now that is officially autumn I decided we should celebrate with some traditional British comfort food.
 Nothing is more comforting that toad in the hole served with lashings of ketchup (for me) or lakes of gravy (for Hubby).
 We can both happily eat it with no other accompaniments.
 Although I made tonight’s toad in the hole, Hubby seems to make it better…even though we use the same recipe?!?
 Today’s sausages were the flavoursome Garlic & Black Pepper ones from Chantry.
-Sometimes I wrap bacon around the sausages and add onions while the sausages are cooking.
+Sometimes I wrap bacon around the sausages and add onions where to buy clonazepam while the sausages are cooking.

 Toad in the hole